Playmates Toys

 – Ted Raimi, actor, seaQuest DSV

-With its unprecedented advance 22-episode order by the NBC network, seaQuest DSV was hot property and licencees were keen to cash in.
+With its unprecedented advance 22-episode order by the NBC network, seaQuest DSV was hot property and licensees were keen to cash in.
 Among the first to strike a deal to produce the obligatory action figure line with MCA/Universal merchandising were Playmates Toys.

 The Hong Kong based manufacturer was the first toy company in history to net more than $100 million due to the success of the Teenage Mutant Ninja Turtles line in the late 80’s and had more recently invested the Star Trek franchise.
 Former Playmates Senior VP of Marketing Karl Aaronian understood that they “Had to appeal to those hardcore fans, otherwise you don’t have anything,” elaborating, “With Star Trek, you have a fanatical following who notices every little detail.”
 So Playmates planned for detailed accurate products with play features in service of that goal, greatly aided by the fact that the company’s chief action figure sculptor, Steve Varner, was a “trekkie” himself.
 It paid off, at a time when, as per Aaronian, “timing was everything” as “the audience had really reached its maximum size and was hungry for product”, the Playmates releases became the “biggest and most successful Star Trek line ever.”